RIDDLESDOWN

 Introduction:

-Riddlesdown is to some extent under threat from developers and owners who wish to profit from the over development of the area, from back land development and new build on vacant sites although to a certain extent, it is not as bad in our locality as some other areas in Croydon.
-Fortunately we abut a large area of green belt wood and farmland, so under current planning laws, this land is safe from development.
+Riddlesdown is under threat from developers and owners who wish to profit from the over development of the area, from back land development and more recently, demolishing detached and semi detached houses to build flats and sometimes houses in gardens.
+We also abut a large area of green belt wood and farmland, which national house builder Bovis in 2016, have signed an “option agreement” with the land owner.
+Under current planning laws/government policy, all this green belt agriculture and woodland is safe from development.

 Croydon Council are governed by planning laws and they take advice from their professional planners.
 Planning controls are used to arbitrate in these situations.
 Deciding to grant or refuse a particular application requires various competing needs to be weighed against each other and each case is usually based on merit.
 However, this must be done so that the area is not overdeveloped making Riddlesdown too urban.
 Generally most applications for residential dwellings in Riddlesdown are extensions to existing buildings.
-However we do occasionally come across new larger developments.
+However, we do very occasionally come across new larger developments but we are now experiencing more applications for flats.

 If you want to alter or improve your home: